 We enjoyed Piggs Peake, Ernest Hill, Tempus Two, and Bimbadgen Estate.
 Of course, wine tastings are FREE which is always helpful on a budget.
 Signature wines from this region include Sémillon and Shiraz.

 Our love for wine made us splurge on another “wine excursion,” and we dined at Twine, which is adjacent to Wynwood Estate.
 Dining al fresco on a beautiful sunny day, after viewing a family of kangaroos hopping in the vineyards made this a highlight on our RTW.
 If you are a wino like us, a day trip to Hunter Valley is a must while visiting the Sydney area.
 It really blew our expectations and gave us a renewed perspective on Australian wines.

 We took another day trip to Blue Mountains National Park located about 50 miles outside Sydney.
-The park actually has a blue hue which comes from the oil producing eucalyptus trees that populate the area.
+The park actually has a blue hue that comes from the oil-producing eucalyptus trees that populate the area.
 A World Heritage site, the park features walking trails, waterfalls, and is known for the Four Sisters rock formation.